linda-seiter/cmsc115_2252/week2/week2_lesson.md

 ### Example #12 - Converting years to minutes

 _Write a program that converts years to minutes.
-The program should prompt the user to enter an integer representing the number of years, then calculate and display the equivalent number of minutes.
+The program should read in an integer representing the number of years, then calculate and display the equivalent number of minutes.
 For simplicity, assume a year has 365 days._

 The requirements do not specify a particular range of values for years, other than stating the input is an integer.
 We'll use the following test cases: